 In order to best support survivors and work to prevent future incidences of interpersonal violence we use the following functional definitions to recognize the many forms violence can take (this list is not exhaustive).

-Harassment and Intimidation is conduct that creates an objectively hostile environment thatfinger texting on cell phone interferes with or diminishes the ability of an individual to participate in or benefit from certain services, activities, or privileges.
+Harassment and Intimidation is conduct that creates an objectively hostile environment that interferes with or diminishes the ability of an individual to participate in or benefit from certain services, activities or privileges.
 This includes, but is not limited to irritating or persistently tormenting another to get a desired effect or degrading based on personal or group attributes.
 For information on university policies related to sexual harassment and sexual misconduct, see the Handbook of Operating Procedures.

 Sexual Exploitation includes, but is not limited to exposure of another without their consent, creating or sharing images or audio recordings without consent, peeping, knowingly misrepresenting status and transmission of HIV or STD, incapacitating for the purpose of having sex.
 This can also include taking advantage of power differentials, such as sexual contact by a helping professional.